apache/pulsar/site2/website/versioned_docs/version-2.10.0/sql-getting-started.md

 2. Adjust configuration.

-If you use JDK17, you need to add the following options to the configuration file `conf/presto/jvm.config`.
+If you use JDK17 and Pulsar version is less or equal than 2.10, you need to add the following options to the configuration file `conf/presto/jvm.config`.

 ```bash